Collagen is the most abundant protein in the human body, found in the bones, muscles, skin, and tendons.

 Nicotine also narrows the blood vessels in the outer layers of the skin.
 This compromises skin health by reducing the delivery of nutrients and oxygen to the skin.

-Sunlight: Ultraviolet rays in sunlight cause collagen to break down more rapidly, damaging collagen fibers and causing abnormal elastin to build up.
+Sunlight: Ultraviolet rays in sunlight cause collagen to break down

 The UV rays in sunlight damage the collagen in the dermis, and the skin rebuilds incorrectly, forming wrinkles.